 The Catholic Influence

-When the Spaniards arrived in the sixteenth century, they introduced the Catholic faith to the indigenous people of Mesoamerica and tried to stamp out the native religion.
-They were only moderately successful, and the Catholic teachings intermingled with the native beliefs to create new traditions.
+When the Spaniards arrived in the sixteenth century, they introduced the Catholic faith to the indigenous people of Mesoamerica and did their best to stamp out the native religion.
+They were only somewhat successful, and the Catholic teachings intermingled with the native beliefs to create new traditions.
 The festival related to death and celebrating the ancestors was moved to coincide with the Catholic holidays of All Saints Day (November 1st) and All Souls Day (November 2nd), and although it is considered a Catholic holiday, it retains various elements that are carried over from the pre-Hispanic celebrations.

 Day of the Dead Today